-The WBEA is a collaboration of communities, environmental groups, industry, governments and Aboriginal representatives that has developed and implemented an integrated and intensive program on air and terrestrial monitoring in the region.
+The Wood Buffalo Environmental Association is a collaboration of communities, environmental groups, industry, governments and Indigenous representatives that has developed and implemented an integrated and intensive program on air and terrestrial monitoring in the region.
 Through the Environmental Science and Monitoring Division of Alberta Environment and Parks, the WBEA monitors air quality in the Regional Municipality of Wood Buffalo, 24 hours a day, 365 days a year, and shares the information collected with stakeholders and the public.

 Alberta Association of Conservation Offsets (AACO)

-Suncor is on the Board of the Alberta Association of Conservation Offsets (AACO), which is a non-governmental collaboration among a number of diverse entities and interests sharing an interest or expertise in the field of conservation and biodiversity.
+Suncor is a member of the Alberta Association of Conservation Offsets which is a non-governmental collaboration among a number of diverse entities and interests sharing an interest or expertise in the field of conservation and biodiversity.
 This group is working on a provincial offsetting policy.